brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 MCMCStochastic
 --------------

-Type ``MCMCStochastic`` inherits the fields and method functions from the ``MCMCDependent`` type, and adds the additional ones listed below.
+Type ``MCMCStochastic`` inherits the fields and method functions from the ``Dependent`` type, and adds the additional ones listed below.
 It is designed for model parameters or data that have distributional or likelihood specifications, respectively.
 Its stochastic relationship to other nodes and data structures is represented by the ``Distributions`` structure stored in field ``distr``.
 Stored in the field ``eval`` is an anonymous function defined as

 .. code-block:: julia